Understanding Lack of Empathy After Brain Injury and How to Cope

 Provide Feedback

-It’s important to give feedback to your loved one about their behavior, otherwise, they will never improve.
+It’s important to give feedback to your loved one about their behavior.
+Otherwise, they will never improve.
+For example, gently let them know if they do something rude or inappropriate.

 In the same way, if they show empathy and compassion, give them praise.
 Direct their attention to specific instances when they were considerate of another person, and congratulate them.
 This helps them learn which behaviors are positive and which are negative.